 Launched his business with “The Checkered Game of Life”, a board game of high moral overtones.
 Milton Bradley also became well known for educational games, books, kindergarten teaching aids, and school supplies, as well as a small range of toys.

 1893 to date

 Founder: William Britain

-Three dimensional hollow toy soldier, largest producer of toy soldiers
+Three-dimensional hollow toy soldier, the largest producer of toy soldiers

 George W. Brown & Co.
 Forestville, Connecticut